danielmalinovsky/python_facial_recognition/README.md

 # python_facial_recognition
-repository for subject **(4IZ563) Agile project of Machine learning applications at Faculty of Informatics and Statistics, Prague University of Economics and Prague (VSE)**.
+Repository for subject **(4IZ563) Agile project of Machine learning applications at Faculty of Informatics and Statistics, Prague University of Economics and Prague (VSE)**.

 Deliverable: Facial Recognition tool